-Foreign Trade Self-built Websitethe number of users will increase, and how can foreign trade enterprises
+Foreign Trade Self-built Websiteusers will increase, and how can foreign trade enterprises

-build their own B2B or B2C e-commerce website, to avoid placing all business on large platforms like Alibaba and Made-in-China?
-It's also very simple to achieve; it can be done using WordPress with WooCommerce.
+build their own B2B or B2C e-commerce websiteto avoid placing all their business on large platforms like Alibaba and Made-in-China?
+It's actually very simple to achieve; it can be done using WordPress with WooCommerce.

 WooCommerce is an open-source e-commerce plugin for WordPress.
 It is designed for small to large online merchants using WordPress.
-The plugin was released on September 27, 2011, and quickly gained popularity for its easy installation and customization, as well as its free core product.
-WooCommerce also has extensive plugin support, allowing more features to be implemented via plugins, making it a relatively low-cost e-commerce website solution.
+The plugin was released on September 27, 2011, and quickly gained popularity for its ease of installation and customization, as well as its free core product.
+WooCommerce also has extensive plugin support, allowing for more features through plugins, making it a relatively low-cost e-commerce website solution.

 How to Use WooCommerce

-2. Run the store setup wizard and fill in the basic information for your store.
+2. Run the store setup wizard and fill in the basic information for your own store.

 3. WooCommerce is compatible with mainstream payment methods.
-By default, it only includes the following payment gateways; you can extend support for more payment methods through plugins.
+By default, it only includes the following payment gateways.
+You can extend your store to support more payment methods through plugins.

 5. It will suggest you install the Jetpack plugin.
-Jetpack is an optimization and security plugin officially launched by WordPress, but users in China need to use a proxy to access it.
+Jetpack is an optimization and security plugin officially launched by WordPress, but domestic users may need a proxy to access it.

-6. After setup, you can enter the Dashboard to configure settings or directly create a product.
+6. After setup is complete, you can enter the dashboard to make settings or directly create a product.

-The area circled in red in the image below is the WooCommerce settings section; you can explore each item yourself.
+The part circled in red in the image below is the WooCommerce settings area.
+You can explore each item yourself.

-Just like that, you have easily built a cross-border e-commerce website using WordPress and WooCommerce.
+Thus, you can easily build a cross-border e-commerce website using WordPress and WooCommerce.

 Follow-up:- How to Add Products in WooCommerce Tutorial

-- How to Set Up Payment Collection for WooCommerce Foreign Trade Sites
+- How to Set Up Payment Collection for WooCommerce Foreign Trade Websites

-For more tutorial articles related to using WooCommerce, please visit:
+For more tutorial articles related to WooCommerce usage, please visit:

-WooCommerce Tutorial CategoryRegarding cross-border e-commerce websites, you might also be interested in the following content:
+WooCommerce Tutorials CategoryRegarding cross-border e-commerce websites, you might also be interested in the following content:

 Comments are closed